yodaos-project/ShadowNode/docs/devs/Native-Module-vs-JS-Module.md

 This document provides a basic guide on when to write a builtin module in Javascript instead of C.

-## What are Native module and Javascipt module?
+## What are Native module and Javascript module?

 Native module is mainly aimed to get a direct access to low-level API of the operation system and is written in C code.
 While, Javascript module mainly exists as a bridge between native module and users.
 And, in some situations, it also includes handy functions and handles errors for API coverage.